asafdl/schedule-one-challange-mode/README.md

 ### Game Path

-If your Schedule I installation is in a non-standard location, update the path in `schedule-one-challange-mode.csproj`:
+If your Schedule I installation is in a non-standard location, update the path in `schedule-one-challenge-mode.csproj`:

 ```xml
 <S1Dir>YOUR_PATH_HERE\Schedule I</S1Dir>